 POSOCO and M/s PwC discussed the status of different milestones of the NOAR project.
 The details are enclosed as Annexure.

-POSOCO discussed the major issues viz. procurement of Microsoft OS and Database licenses, set up of disaster recovery on cloud and procurement of WAN/ILL links .
+POSOCO discussed the major issues viz. procurement of Microsoft OS and Database licenses, set up of disaster recovery on cloud and procurement of WAN/ILL links and possible resolution measures.
 M/s PWC confirmed to provide resolution by 3rd Dec’21.

+POSOCO informed that the inspection of the hardwares is pending and plan for the same is awaited.
+M/s PwC informed that the same will submitted ans inspection activity will be completed before 3rd Dec’21.

+On enquiry from POSOCO regarding the status of submission of invoice, it was informed that the invoices also will be send by 3rd Dec’21.

 M/s PwC was requested to resolve the issues among the consortium members, as being the lead applicant M/s PwC is solely responsible for implementation of the entire NOAR project.

-M/s PWC assured to complete all the deliverables by the end of the Dec 2021.
+M/s PWC assured to complete all the deliverables by 31st Dec ‘21.

 The next review meeting is proposed to be held at NLDC on 15th Dec 2021.